micha37-martins/home_assistant_containerized/README.md

 > password will be visible on the command line and in command history.
 > Find more details here: [mosquitto_passwd manpage](https://mosquitto.org/man/mosquitto_passwd-1.html)

-- Add images to README.md on GitHub - Stack Overflow
 - To test the command install a mosquitto client:
 ```bash
   Arch